NREL/buildstockbatch/docs/workflow_generators/residential_hpxml2.rst

   - ``arguments``: map of key, value arguments to pass to the measure.

 - ``simulation_output_report``: Update the arguments to the `ReportSimulationOutput`_ measure.
-  See :ref:`hpxml-sim-output-report-defaults` for current defaults.
+  See :ref:`hpxml-sim-output-report-defaults-2` for current defaults.

   - ``timeseries_frequency``: The frequency at which to report timeseries output data.
 Using 'none' will disable timeseries outputs.
 Valid choices are 'none', 'timestep', 'hourly', 'daily', and 'monthly'.
   - ``include_timeseries_total_consumptions``: Generates timeseries energy consumptions for building total.